 In Term 2 you will be out on placement for 3 days a week.
 This will enable you to gain practical experience of working with Clinical Psychologists within NHS trusts.
-You will be assigned to 6 month long placements during which you will complete 2 pieces of academic work.
+You will be assigned to 6 month long research placements during which you will complete 2 pieces of academic work.

 Duration – 1 year